alestic/abc/INSTALL.md

 - Python 3.7 or higher
 - pip (Python package installer)
 - An API key for the Claude AI model from Anthropic
-- bash 4.4 or higher, or zsh 5.0 or higher
+- bash 4.4 or higher, or zsh 5.0 or higher, or tcsh 6.0 or higher

 ## Installation Steps